tingweicao/tingweicao.github.io/_pages/about.md

   - /about.html
 ---

-I received M.S. degree in Data Science and Information Technology at Tsinghua University, Beijing, China, and B.S. degree in Mathematics and Applied Mathematics at South China University of Technology, Guangzhou, China.
+I received M.S. degree in Data Science and Information Technology at Tsinghua University, advised by tenured Asso.
+Prof. Yinliang Xu.
+Meanwhile, I’m a member of Energy Management System Laboratory led by Prof. Hongbin Sun (*IEEE Fellow*, *Academician of the Chinese Academy of Sciences*), Department of Electrical Engineering, Tsinghua University.
+And I received my B.S. degree in Mathematics and Applied Mathematics at South China University of Technology.

+My research interests include time series probability prediction methods in power systems and optimization theory, optimal operation control and robust optimization of microgrids, as well as the application of AI/LLM in power systems and integrated energy systems.

 Education Background
 -----